olivergrimes/BlueEyes/README.md

 - Negative value handling
 - Bug fix for some initial values
-- Fixed incorrect control bit usage
+- Aligned control bit usage with paper linked below
 - Upgdated to netcore3.0

 Due to inactivity on the main branch, I've published this fork on a new Nuget feed: